Sheffield incest case

-The Sheffield incest case concerns the conviction in November 2008 in Sheffield Crown Court of a 54-year-old English man who, undetected over a period of 25 years, committed repeated rapes of his two daughters and fathered seven surviving children with them.
+The Sheffield incest case concerns the conviction in November 2008 in Sheffield Crown Court of a 54-year-old English man who, undetected over a period of 25 years, repeatedly raped his two daughters and fathered seven surviving children with them.
 Apparently unrepentant, he received 25 concurrent life sentences and is required to serve a minimum of fourteen and a half years in prison.
 His original sentence was life with a minimum period of 19 years 6 months, but this was overturned on appeal having been ruled excessive.
 After this and a similar incest case in Swindon in 2003, independent inquiries were set up to examine the way in which the case was dealt with by local authorities, the medical profession, and child help agencies.

 "British Fritzl"

-The defendant in the case was referred to as the "British Fritzl", "The Gaffer" (a name he called himself), or "Mr. X." Because of a court order to protect his daughters and their seven surviving children his name has not been formally revealed.
+The defendant in the case was referred to as the "British Fritzl", "The Gaffer" (a name he called himself), or "Mr X." Because of a court order to protect his daughters and their seven surviving children his name has not been formally revealed.
 He was responsible for forcibly impregnating his daughters multiple times from the early 1980s until his arrest in 2008.
 Parallels were drawn between him and Josef Fritzl, the perpetrator of an Austrian incest case which had come to light a few months earlier.